OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 # Lodging

-Accomodation at reduced rate will be available at either the Bures-sur-Yvette Residhomes or the Hotel d'Orsay.
+Accommodation at reduced rate will be available at either the Bures-sur-Yvette Residhomes or the Hotel d'Orsay.
 Prices should be around 68 euros per night for a studio (double bed) or 112 euros per night for an apartement (two double beds); hopefuly some twin rooms will be available too.
 We will post shortly instructions for how to book.
-OpenDreamKit participants are expected to fund their accomodation through their home site.
-Accomodation for invited outsiders will be paid for by Paris Sud.
+OpenDreamKit participants are expected to fund their accommodation through their home site.
+Accommodation for invited outsiders will be paid for by Paris Sud.

 # Participants